 She smiled.
 “My sweet and lovely daughter, I pray that you are always happy and healthy!”
 She gave me a hug.
 I could see some crumbs falling onto her dress as she nuzzled up against me.

-True to her word, a new plate of cookies had been delivered to us.
-The maid gave me a gentle smile as she excused herself out of the room with the polished empty ceramic plate.
-These ones tasted a bit different, earthy like bread with bits of sweetness.
+True to her word, a new plate of cookies was delivered to us.
+The maid gave me a gentle smile as she excused herself out of the room holding the polished empty ceramic plate.
+These cookies tasted a bit different, earthy like bread with bits of sweetness.

 “Are we leaving after father is done with his meeting?”
 I munched on the last cookie.

 “Will I be able to meet my grandfather?”
-It was hard holding the cup like that.
-My fingers cramped immediately.
+I tried to hold the teacup like her.
+It was hard.
+My fingers on my left hand cramped immediately.

-“I think we have to, however, you should refer to him as his Grace or your grace while we’re here.”
+“I think we have to.
+However, you should refer to him as his Grace or your Grace while we’re here.”
 My mom taught me the basics of etiquette while traveling.
-It was interesting and fun hearing the countless small rules, faux pas was what I had just said, she called it.
+It was interesting and fun hearing the countless small rules.
+A faux pas was what I had done.
 “Although I don’t think your father wants you to meet with him.”

 “Does he hate his Grace?”

-She put down her cup with a soft clink.
+She put down her cup with a soft clink, and made half a smile.
 “It’s hard to say.”

 “What about her Grace, can I meet her?”

-“That should be doable, I actually want to meet her again too!”
+She made a full smile.
+“That should be doable, I actually want to meet her again too.”
 Mom must really like my grandmother to smile like that.
 “Let’s ask your father after he is done talking.”

-It had been some time since we were escorted here.
-Eating all the cookies had made me feel a bit drowsy.
-I should have just slept in hindsight.
+It had been some time since we were escorted here and eating all the cookies had made me feel a bit drowsy.
+I contemplated whether to take a nap or not, but then mom would have to sit alone in this wide room.

 “Gale, what happened?
 What did you talk about?”